Oracle Designer: Integration requirements

 After introducing systems for internal business processes in the 70's to the 90's, enterprises started to place more emphasis on integration between systems.
 Internet technologies such as HTTP, SOAP and Web-services became industry standards for data-exchange, but Oracle Developer's architecture made it hard to activate part of an application from an external source.

 Graphical user interfaces

 From 2000 onwards, graphical user interfaces and usability became a major factor in adopting newer development stacks.
 Oracle Developer was intended for, and very good at administrative applications that are used for data entry by enterprise employees.
-New users had to be trained how to use certain key-combinations in order to user the applications.
-For example each screen had a query and insert mode which allowed users to find and manipulate thinly veiled database records.
+New users had to be trained how to use certain key-combinations in order to use the applications.
+For example each screen had a query and insert mode which allowed users to find and manipulate database records.
 Screens tended to resemble a collection of spreadsheet-like tables with a menu structure.

-Expectations of system user-friendliness increased in the 2000s and eventually outweighed the development productivity advantages of generating these types of applications.
+Decline

+The decline of Oracle Designer and the eventually halt of its developerment was due to a number of factors such as :